Reading Time: 8 minutes

 Short speed work is the most important component for building top end linear speed in athletes who compete in sports like football, track, and baseball.

-Performing true speed work will ensure that you get faster in 40-yard dash, the 60-yard dash, and the 100-meter dash.
+Performing true speed work will ensure that you get faster in the 40-yard dash, the 60-yard dash, and the 100-meter dash.

 You do not develop top end speed by doing high volume running at 70 percent.